turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Evaluating the entirety of an offer is a best practice.
 What benefits are important to you?
 List a few in your notes document.
 * What parts of negotiating the offer raises questions for you?

-#### Make a list of these questions and add them to [this Negotions Questions Survey] (https://docs.google.com/forms/d/17RlQn3qFlnji7KHDhKooIdZLeGL5KLbd6kcN3KQb468/edit)
+#### Make a list of these questions and add them to the following survey:
+*[this Negotiations Questions Survey] (https://docs.google.com/forms/d/17RlQn3qFlnji7KHDhKooIdZLeGL5KLbd6kcN3KQb468/edit).
 We will incorporate all questions into the Live Negotiations session in Week 1.

 ### Resources
 * [Use this Worksheet to walk through the steps](https://docs.google.com/document/d/17s-KWuoPFECqIFbp64wlG3P9bUbrQRTXha7tLnXU788/edit?usp=sharing)